idfsuitdev/idfsuit.com/memory-bank/activeContext.md

    - Implemented responsive design for all sections
    - Created CSS animations for splash loader and transitions

+4. **Content Enhancement**
+   - Updated hero section with "IDFSUIT PRODUCTIONS LLC" title and stylized subtitle
+   - Implemented video player for "The Lawyer Unhinged" production
+   - Added smooth scrolling from "VIEW OUR WORK" button to video section
+   - Replaced placeholder portfolio content with featured video production

 ## Next Steps

 ### Immediate Tasks
 1. **Content Enhancement**
-   - Replace placeholder content with actual production information
-   - Add real images for portfolio items
+   - Add additional productions to the portfolio section
+   - Enhance video player with more features (e.g., preview thumbnails)
-   - Refine copy to better reflect the company's voice
+   - Further refine copy to better reflect the company's voice

 2. **User Experience Improvements**
-   - Add smooth scroll behavior between sections
    - Implement more sophisticated animations for section transitions
    - Enhance interactive elements with hover effects
+   - Add filtering capability to portfolio section if more productions are added

 3. **Performance Optimization**
-   - Optimize image loading and rendering
+   - Optimize image and video loading
    - Implement lazy loading for off-screen content
    - Improve Core Web Vitals metrics